 GWS Professor Jennifer Brier participated in a panel discussion titled “VISUAL AIDS: Documents: Art, AIDS & Activism in Chicago.
 The panel followed a screening program including video diaries, documentary footage, and oral histories; the project…

-GWS Professor Barbara Ransby was cited for her activist work during the Chicago “Women’s March to the Polls” in a recent Chicago Times Article.
-The march centered around the need for voter turnout on…
+GWS Professor Barbara Ransby was cited for her activist work during the Chicago “Women’s March to the Polls” in a recent Chicago Sun Times Article.
+The march centered around the need for voter…